dymmond/esmerald/docs/en/docs/extensions.md

-# Pluggables
+# Extensions

-What are pluggables in an Esmerald context?
+What are extensions in an Esmerald context?
 A separate and individual piece of software that can be hooked into **any** Esmerald application and perform specific actions individually without breaking the ecosystem.